kptdev/kpt/docs/design-docs/08-package-variant.md

 proposal of deletion (there is no concept of a "Draft" deletion), which the package variant control will do, depending upon the specified deletion policy.

-### `PackageRevision` Metadata
+### PackageRevision Metadata

 The package variant controller utilizes Porch APIs.
-This means that it is not just doing a `clone` operation, but in fact creating a Porch `PackageRevision` resource.
+This means that it is not just doing a `clone` operation, but in fact creating a Porch PackageRevision resource.
 In particular, that resource can contain Kubernetes metadata that is not part of the package as stored in the repository.

-Some of that metadata is necessary for the management of the `PackageRevision` by the package variant controller - for example, the `ownerRef` indicating which `PackageVariant` created the `PackageRevision`.
+Some of that metadata is necessary for the management of the PackageRevision by the package variant controller - for example, the owner reference indicating which PackageVariant created the PackageRevision.
 These are not under the user's control.
-However, the `PackageVariant` resource does make the annotations and labels of the `PackageRevision` available as values that may be controlled during the creation of the `PackageRevision`.
+However, the PackageVariant resource does make the annotations and labels of the PackageRevision available as values that may be controlled during the creation of the PackageRevision.
 This can assist in additional automation workflows.

 ## Introducing Variance
-Just cloning is not that interesting, so the `PackageVariant` resource also allows you to control various ways of mutating the original package to create the variant.
+Just cloning is not that interesting, so the PackageVariant resource also allows you to control various ways of mutating the original package to create the variant.